 Healthcare In Austria – The Basics

-For the most part, healthcare in Austria is public with an option to obtain private health insurance.
-Generally, healthcare provided in Austria is affordable, accessible and of an extremely high standard.
-In fact, it is among the best healthcare in Europe.
-It is also universal for all legal residents, no matter their age or income bracket.
+For the most part, healthcare in Austria is public, however, residents are also able to receive private health insurance.
+The healthcare offered in Austria is affordable, accessible, and of exceptional quality, making it one of the best healthcare systems in Europe.
+Additionally, healthcare is available to all legal residents, regardless of their age or income level, and is considered universal.

-Austria is one of the few countries in the world that isn’t experiencing a shortage of doctors.
+Austria is one of the few countries that does not face a shortage of doctors.

-Private healthcare in Austria is available for people who either cannot or would rather not use public healthcare.
-In general, private healthcare means no waiting times, a wider selection of physicians, and the choice of both public or private clinics and hospitals.
+Private healthcare in Austria is an option for individuals who prefer not to use public healthcare (or those who are unable to use it).
+Choosing private healthcare means avoiding waiting times, having access to a broader range of physicians, and the flexibility to select from public or private clinics and hospitals.

 Cost of Healthcare In Austria

-Doctors in Austria typically have their own medical practices, but they might also work in hospitals.
-Normal hours and appointment times may vary considerably from clinic to clinic.
-Generally, a routine doctor’s visit can cost anything between €50 and €100 per consultation.
+In Austria, doctors usually operate their own medical practices or work in hospitals.
+Standard working hours and appointment times may vary depending on the clinic.
+Generally, a regular visit to a doctor can cost between €50 and €100 per consultation.

 Available Payment Methods